 Kaiser Permanente also offers a dual-eligible Special Needs Plan (D-SNP) in some locations.
 A Medicare Advantage D-SNP is a special type of Medicare Advantage plan that is available to people who are eligible for both Medicare and Medicaid (“dual eligible”) and has a package of benefits tailored to those needs.
 All Kaiser Medicare D-SNPs include prescription drug coverage.

 Medicare Part D provides coverage for prescription medications.
-Kaiser Permanente offers Part D prescription drug plans in select states and counties that may include the following features:
+Kaiser plans in 2023 offer Part D prescription drug plans in select states and counties that may include the following features: